gsidsid/ai-express/README.md

 - Automatic “prompt splitting” into vector db and lookup if prompt is too long
 - Optional index of and lookup through all prior output for a particular endpoint
-- Separate tab where documents/urls/websites can be uploaded, extracted, and are automatically be drawn upon globally
+- Separate tab where documents/urls/websites can be uploaded, extracted, and can be automatically drawn upon globally

 Other: